Probate

 TEDRA

 TEDRA is an acronym that stands for the Washington Law, Trust and Estate Dispute Resolution Act.
 This law allows beneficiaries of an estate to join together in an agreement regarding the distribution of estate assets.
-This is often a useful vehicle in settling disputes and arriving at amicable agreements without involving costly litigation.
+This is often a useful vehicle for settling disputes and arriving at amicable agreements without involving costly litigation.
 The Whipple Law Group has been successful in facilitating such agreements to the benefit of all the parties.
 We assist in negotiation and discussion, where appropriate, and are available to draft the final document memorializing the agreement for filing with the court.
+Your probate attorney will advise you whether the TEDRA process would be beneficial in your case.

 Closing

-When the Personal Representative has finished completing the probate duties, your Spokane probate attorney will assist you in preparing a final report for the court and arrange for the closing of the probate.
+When the Personal Representative has finished completing the probate duties, your attorney will assist you in preparing a final report for the court and arrange for the closing of the probate.
 Closing the probate properly is critical to securing court approval for the Personal Representative's work and relieving them of responsibilities at the end of the probate process.

 Searching for an 'estate attorney near me' or 'probate attorney near me'?
 Look no further—you've found the estate planning team you can trust.
 Whether you're securing your legacy or navigating probate, our dedicated Washington attorneys are ready to guide you every step of the way.
 Reach out today at or fill out the form below and discover how we can protect what matters most to you.